arthemg/nodeApp/README.md

 3. On the left, you should see a navigation box with *Management*, *Instance*, and *Performance*.
 At the bottom of the box, you can see *Schemas*.
 Click the little icon of two arrows facing away from each other to the right of *Schemas*.

    The box now shows you what databases (schemas) are in your server.
-There might be none, but that's okay.
+There might be none now, but that's okay.

 4. Now we can create a new database for our server.